 112(111).
 Languages of the World.
 (4).
 (SS).

-Section 001 – This course is an introduction to the variety of languages of the world and the ways these languages have been described and classified.
+This course is an introduction to the variety of languages of the world and the ways these languages have been described and classified.
 There will be emphasis on non-European languages and on linguists who have studied these languages.
-There will also be work with sound systems and grammars so that students can share the intellectual challenge of language description and classification.
+There will also be work with sound systems and grammars so students can share the intellectual challenge of language description and classification.
 Students will be expected to complete problem sets, readings, a midterm, and a final exam.
 No prerequisites.
-(Hook)
+(SECTION 001 - Heath; SECTION 002 – Staff)

 210. Introduction to Linguistics.
 (3).
 (SS).

-A Collegiate Fellows course.
+This is a Collegiate Fellows course, emphasizing critical thinking.
 See page 3 of this COURSE GUIDE for a complete list of Collegiate Fellows courses.

 211. Introduction to Language.
 (3).
 (SS).